PatSunter/credo/doc/credo-intro.rst

   time that simulations ran for, memory usage, etc.

-Examples of doing this sort of analysis and testing is provided in the :ref:`uwa-examples` section.
+Examples of doing this sort of analysis and testing is provided in the :ref:`credo-examples` section.

-.. _uwa-why_python:
+.. _credo-why_python:

 Language choice - why Python?
 =============================

-The UWA code is written in the dynamic scripting and programming language **Python**.
+The CREDO code is written in the dynamic scripting and programming language **Python**.
 Python was chosen as the implementation language because of:

 * It's ability to run in either interactive or scripted mode:- and thus